CodeChefVIT/resources/Frontend/FLUTTER.md

 ## Getting Started

-Well, if you have gone through the above content, you already know how to make a website as well because Flutter uses exactly same codebase to render a functional Web App as well.
+If you have gone through the above content, you already know how to make a website using Flutter because Flutter uses exactly the same codebase to render a functional WebApp as well.

 ## Some Differences

 Though Flutter Web uses same codebase, but some things are handled differently in a Web App like routing, etc. Simple tutorials for these things can be found [here](https://www.youtube.com/watch?v=33kyEzDMTZU&list=PLdTodMosi-Bxf___3xPh3_NS-on4dc0sJ).

-## Deploying Flutter Web App
+## Deploying Flutter WebApps

 Flutter Web sometimes seems quite tedious to deploy on a web server, but [Netlify](https://www.netlify.com) has got you covered.